 - 1 in 2 athletes will be tested during the Olympic Games, including each Olympic medalist

-- The laboratory will operate 24 hours a day, 7 days a week during the London 2012 Olympics and Paralympics
+- The laboratory will operate 24 hours a day, 7 days a week during the London 2012 Olympic and Paralympic Games

-- Up to 400 samples will be analyzed every day
+- Up to 400 samples will be analyzed each day

-- The shortest result time will be 24 hours (some tests will require more time)
+- The shortest results time will be 24 hours (some tests will require more time)

 - The laboratory has a dimension of 4400 square meters - the same as seven tennis courts

-- A team of over 150 anti-doping scientists will carry out the tests during the Games, which will be led by Professor David Cowan of the King University Drug Control Center in London.
+- A team of more than 150 anti-doping scientists will carry out the tests during the Games, led by Professor David Cowan of the King University Drug Control Center in London.

 more information on http://etu.triathlon.org